d2cio/docs/docs/getting-started/stacks.md

 | `{{=service('serviceName').getBalancerDomain()}}`        | Returns default domain which is going to use in HAProxy |
 | `{{=randomString(num)}}`                                 | Generates a random string with a defined length |

-!!! note

 You can use `null` as a value for parameters.
 It means that you fill in these parameters via interface during importing a stack

 ## Data services